UniHD-CEG/camuy/README.md

                                                 weightMatrixPtr,
                                                 height, width);
 ```
 The activation matrices are stored using the method `storeActivationMatrix()`.
-The method requires a pointer to the activation matrix to be copied, which has to be of the same datatype as the activation datatype used by the emulated MPU.
+The method requires a pointer to the activation matrix to be copied, which has to be of the same datatype as the activation datatype used by the emulated CAMUY.
 The other two parameters are the height and width of the input activation matrix.
 Example:

 ```cpp